ivangfr/spring-webflux-reactive-databases/README.md

 ### product-api

-Spring Boot Java Web application that exposes a REST API to manage `products`.
+`Spring Boot` Java Web application that exposes a REST API to manage `products`.
 It uses `MongoDB` as storage.

 ### customer-api

-Spring Boot Java Web application that exposes a REST API to manage `customers`.
+`Spring Boot` Java Web application that exposes a REST API to manage `customers`.
 It uses `Couchbase` as storage.

 ### order-api

-Spring Boot Java Web application that exposes a REST API to manage `orders`.
+`Spring Boot` Web Java application that exposes a REST API to manage `orders`.
 It uses `Cassandra` as storage.
 In order to get more information about an `order`, i.e, the `name` of the customer who placed it or the `name` or `price` of the products in the order, `order-api` uses [`WebClient`](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html#webflux-client) and [`CompletableFuture`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) to